The traveling salesman problem for lines, balls and planes: Conclusion

 \section{Conclusion}

-We have revisited TSP with neighborhoods and have obtained several approximation algorithms: some for neighborhoods previously less studied (lines and hyperplanes in $\RR^d$), and some for the most previously studied (such as disks and balls).
+We revisited TSP with neighborhoods and obtained several approximation algorithms: some for neighborhoods previously less studied, such as lines and hyperplanes in $\RR^d$, and some for the most previously studied, such as disks and balls.
 Despite the progress, one may rightfully say that the general problem of TSP with neighborhoods is far from resolved.
-Interesting questions remain open regarding the structure of optimal TSP tours for lines, segments, balls, and hyperplanes, and the degree of approximation achievable for these problems.
-We list the simplest and most natural questions (still unsolved) that we could identify.
+Interesting questions remain open regarding the structure of optimal TSPN tours for lines, segments, balls, and hyperplanes, and the degree of approximation achievable for these problems.
+We record the simplest and most natural open questions on TSPN that we could identify.